Avellea/Avellea.github.io/other/twitchcommands.md

 	- View my commonly used and custom skins.
 - `!np`
 	- Get a link to the current map I am playing.
-- `!roll [int]`
+- `!discord`
-	- Roll a random number.
+	- Get a link to a Discord server.
-	- If no argument is given, it will default to 100.